Abhilash-0322/Gadgets_Horizon/README.md

-﻿# Gadgets_hrizon is a static tech gadgets review site
+﻿# Gadgets_Hrizon is a static tech gadgets review site